What is a Profitability Ratio? Analysis, Definition, & Ways to Improve

 2. Return on Equity (ROE)

-This looks at the profit relative to shareholder equity.
 It answers the question, "For every pound shareholders invested, how much profit did the company make?"

 Formula